Onewaysidewalks/col-reforger/README.md

 ### How to use
 Simply ...

-- Download the zipped release from [here](https://github.com/Onewaysidewalks/col-reforger/releases)
+- Download the zipped release from [here](https://github.com/Onewaysidewalks/col-reforger/releases).
+E.g. colreforger-x64.zip
 - extract the file into a folder.
 - change the `reforger.yaml` to which stats you want to reforge for if needed.
 (The default is 2 skill roll, with 100 max attempts to get)
 - make sure your CoL window is open to a screen that looks like this: